cfsimplicity/spreadsheet-cfml/README.md

 #####Required arguments
  - `workbook` object: the spreadsheet object
- - EITHER
- 	`sheetName` string: the name of the sheet to delete OR
- 	`sheetNumber` numeric: the number of the sheet to delete
+ - `sheetNumber` numeric: the number of the sheet to delete

 ####downloadFileFromQuery()